nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Serge has 46 STR
     - Serge - 1 / 3 / 3 then 3
   - Serge has 44 - 45 STR
-    - Glenn - Defend
     - Serge - 2 / 3 / 3 then 3
   - Serge has 42 - 43 STR
     - Serge - TurnYellow Serge (yes, TurnYellow yourself you're under Vigora btw)
     - Serge - 3/3 then 3
   - Else
     - Serge - TurnYellow Serge (yes, TurnYellow yourself you're under Vigora btw)
-    - Serge - YellowField
+    - Serge - YellowField (Only if less than 39 Str)
-    - Glenn - Attack until Serge is at 6 Stamina
-    - Serge - 3 then 3
+    - Serge - 3 / 3 then 3 ( 3 then 3 if YellowField)
   - Glenn or Fargo - 2 then 2 then 2 to trigger the next phase

 - Phase 5 (Blue)

+  - Glenn - Get to Level 4
   - Fargo - 1 - Strengthen Serge
+  - Serge - 1 (Stamina Empty Purposes)
-  - Serge - X-Strike
+  - Glenn - X-Strike

 - Phase 6 (Black)